Outcome Indicator Framework

 The Outcome Indicator Framework is designed to be adaptable for multiple uses.
 For example, it can be used to communicate environmental change or to support management of natural capital.
 By presenting a wide variety of data in a single location, the framework enables a comprehensive approach to analysis of environmental issues and decision making.

 The concept of natural capital was used to develop the framework.
 Natural capital is defined as the elements of the environment which provide valuable goods and services to people such as clean air, clean water, food, and recreation.
-A natural capital approach is advocated by the 25 Year Environment Plan as it accounts for all the different ways the environment benefits society and so can inform better decision making.
+A natural capital approach is advocated by the 25 Year Environment Plan/Environmental Improvement Plan as it accounts for all the different ways the environment benefits society and so can inform better decision making.
 A natural capital framework sets out the need to:

 - reduce pressures on natural capital (for example, pollution or plant disease)